luxploit/gekkoPS/readme.txt

-Nintendo GameCube Gekko CPU Extension plug-in for IDA Pro 5.2
+Nintendo GameCube Gekko CPU Extension plug-in for IDA Pro 9.1

-*  (C) Copyright 2007 by HyperIris (fsstudio at 263.net)
+*  (C) Copyright 2007 by HyperIris <fsstudio@263.net>
+*  (C) Copyright 2025 by luxploit <laura@luxploit.net>

-This is a Gekko CPU Paired Single extension instructions plug-in for IDA Pro 5.2
+This is a Gekko CPU Paired Single extension instructions plug-in for IDA Pro 9.1

 ------------------------------------------------------------------------------------